flowr-analysis/flowr/wiki/Overview.md

 1. A [slicing criterion](https://github.com/Code-Inspect/flowr/wiki/Terminology#slicing-criterion): the location of a single variable or several variables of interest to slice for, like "`12@product`"
 2. The path to an R&nbsp;file that should be sliced.

-For example, you can run
+For example, from the `cli` directory, you can run

 ```shell
 npm run slicer -- --criterion "12@product" "test/testfiles/example.R"